hzi-bifo/SDplots/Software/README.md

 # SD Plots Pipeline
 This readme describes the software that was used to generate the data published in the manuscript *Sweep Dynamics (SD) plots: Computational identification of selective sweeps to monitor the adaptation of influenza A viruses*.
-The SD plots pipeline is embedded in a docker container and available for Linux, Windows and iOS systems.
+The SD plots pipeline is embedded in a docker container and available for Linux, Windows and Mac systems.
 Follow the steps below according to your operating system to deploy the pipeline yourself.

 **Contents of this Readme:**